drhdev/json-post-importer/readme.md

 ## Demo JSON Example

-A sample `demo.json` file is provided created with an appropriate prompt entered at the end of a conversation with ChatGPT.
+A sample `demo.json` file is provided created with an appropriate prompt (`demo_prompt_en.txt` or `demo_prompt_ger.txt` or any of your own modifications thereof which was entered at the end of a conversation with ChatGPT.

 ## JSON Options